ismapolis/Aries-credential-flow/README.md

 ### Agent setup for communication

-In order to meet the needs listed above follow the next steps.
+In order to meet the needs listed above, follow the next steps.

-#### 1. Generate did
+#### 1. Generate DID

 Veramo allows to register new identifiers with an alias.
-For this case every new identifier is set to `default` and previous default did alias is changed to a random uuid.
+For this case every new identifier is set to `default` and previous default DID alias is changed to a random uuid.

 ```console
 iillan@iillan-lap:~/code/veramo/credential-flow-plugin$ npm run addIdentifier